 7. KRAFLA

-With 29 eruptions under its belt, Krafla is one of the most active volcanoes in Iceland.
+With 29 eruptions under its belt, Krafla is one of Iceland’s most active volcanoes.

 Krafla is the force that causes the nearby Grjótagjá Hot Springs to swing across a volatile temperature range.